strangerstudios/pmpro-testimonials/readme.txt

 === Paid Memberships Pro - Testimonials ===
-Contributors: strangerstudios, paidmembershipspro, sccr410
+Contributors: strangerstudios, sccr410
-Tags: membership, pmpro, testimonials, reviews Requires at least: 5.2
+Tags: membership, pmpro, testimonials, reviews Requires at least: 5.4
 Tested up to: 6.6.2
-Stable tag: 0.3.1
+Stable tag: 0.1
 Requires PHP: 7.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adds a testimonials CPT with options for displaying on the frontend of your membership site
+Adds a testimonials CPT with options to capture and display testimonials on the frontend of your membership site.

 == Description ==

+TBD

 == Installation ==

-Note: You must have [Paid Memberships Pro](https://wordpress.org/plugins/paid-memberships-pro/) installed and activated on your site.

-### Install PMPro Courses from within WordPress

-1. Visit the plugins page within your dashboard and select "Add New"
-1. Search for "PMPro Testimonials"
-1. Locate this plugin and click "Install"
-1. Activate "Paid Memberships Pro - Testimonials" through the "Plugins" menu in WordPress
-1. Go to "after activation" below.

-### Install PMPro Courses Manually

-1. Upload the `pmpro-testimonials` folder to the `/wp-content/plugins/` directory
+1. Upload the `pmpro-testimonials` directory to the `/wp-content/plugins/` directory of your site.
-1. Activate "Paid Memberships Pro - Testimonials" through the "Plugins" menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to "after activation" below.

-### After Activation: Configure Course Modules

-Coming soon!

 == Frequently Asked Questions ==

 = I found a bug in the plugin. =

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
-Thanks for helping. [https://github.com/strangerstudios/pmpro-testimonials/issues](https://github.com/strangerstudios/pmpro-testimonials/issues)
+Thanks for helping. https://github.com/strangerstudios/pmpro-testimonials/issues

-= I need help installing, configuring, or customizing the plugin. =

-Please visit [our support site at https://www.paidmembershipspro.com](http://www.paidmembershipspro.com/) for more documentation and our support forums.

-== Screenshots ==

 == Changelog ==

-= 0.3.1 =
-* Change: Empty testimonials landing page in admin

-= 0.3 =
-* Remove title field
-* Set Name as post_title, always required
-* Job title after company in shortcode form
-* Testimonials Query Block + Inner blocks (name, content, job title, company, star rating)
-* Default star color in general settings
-* Fallback testimonial image in general settings
-* Filter featured images for testimonials to fallback to gravatar and then settings image

-= 0.2 =
-* Add star color setting
-* Preset user name/email in form submission if user logged in

-= 0.1 =
+= 0.1 - TBD =
-* Initial plugin setup: Admin settings, form submission, basic view
+* Initial release.